 Arriving so late at 'Bola Bola Paradis' a Dutch owned hotel, I couldn't really get a feel for it in the velvety rural darkness.
 I ordered nasi goreng before the kitchen closed, and enjoyed it in the large vaulted common area, with a sunken garden and open to the elements at each end, before retiring to my room in a twelve sided nautical style cabin out on the lawn.
 Drifting off to sleep while reading an interview with the legendary Chuck Yeager in their only non-Dutch magazine, and dreaming of pioneering flight and The Right Stuff.

+It wasn't until the next morning that I got the chance to appreciate the hotel's location in a lovely secluded bay facing out onto my intended destination, the island of Gili Gede.
 At the end of the hotel's lawn was a jetty, under it, sheltering from the heat of the morning sun were four beautiful puppies, that showed a keen but misplaced interest in my toes.
 After a minute, three much less friendly adult strays showed up and declared loudly that I wasn't welcome.
 I snuck back to the hotel for breakfast.

 After brekkies, I wandered across the road and made friends with some local kids who were waiting for their rides to school.